 4.0 IMPLEMENTATION

 4.1 Overall Assessment Process.
-Typically, (in coordination with the FSARG ) will conduct an end of cycle performance assessment using the inspection findings compiled over the previous 12 months (four quarters). he output of this review is an end of cycle assessment letter to the licensee.
+Typically, Region II (in coordination with the FSARG if applicable) will conduct an end of cycle performance assessment using the inspection findings compiled over the previous 12 months (four quarters).
+If licensee performance results in the licensee changing columns of the NPUF Construction Action Matrix (Exhibit 1), or if the licensee is not in column one of the NPUF Construction Action Matrix, then the output of this review is an end of cycle assessment letter to the licensee.
+If the licensee has not changed columns and is in column one of the NPUF Construction Action Matrix, then an end of cycle letter is optional.

 The 12-month assessment cycle will be from January 1 through December 31 of each year.
 The assessments will be based on the findings and conclusions documented in NRC inspection reports and any feedback on licensing performance received from the applicable NRC licensing organization and the NRR program office.
 Overall licensee performance assessment will be based on the severity level and number of violations.
 The Agency’s response and communication of applicant/licensee performance will generally follow the guidance in the NPUF Construction Action Matrix.
 Any deviations from the CAM require approval of the Region II Regional Administrator and the NRR Office Director.

 4.2 Performance Reviews.
 The assessment process consists of a series of reviews which are described below.

 a.
 Periodic Review.
 Region II staff, regional inspectors, and the Branch Chiefs who participated in inspection activities during the quarter may optionally conduct a periodic review (in coordination with the FSARG ) using the inspection findings compiled over the previous quarter.
-An assessment follow-up internal memo should be issued if the periodic review identified significant performance issues that resulted in changes to planned inspections.
-If applicant/licensee performance has declined resulting in changes to the planned inspections, applicant/licensee.
+An assessment follow-up internal memo should be issued by Region II to the NRR program office if the periodic review identified significant performance issues that resulted in changes to planned inspections.
+If applicant/licensee performance has declined resulting in changes to the planned inspections, this should be communicated to the applicant/licensee.

 b.
 End-of-Cycle Review.
-Region II will conduct (in coordination with the FSARG) an end-of-cycle review using documented inspection findings compiled over the assessment period (typically a calendar year).
+Region II will conduct (in coordination with the FSARG, if applicable) an end-of-cycle review using documented inspection findings compiled over the assessment period (typically a calendar year).
 This review incorporates activities from the periodic reviews (if performed).

 The end-of-cycle review is normally chaired by the appropriate Branch Chief or his/her designee.
-If applicant/licensee performance has degraded to Column 2 or higher of the Construction Action Matrix, then the end-of-cycle review should be chaired by the Division Director or, if appropriate, the Region II Deputy Regional Administrator or his/her designee.
-Other routine participants should include representatives from the FSARG, the NRR program office, applicable regional inspectors, and any other additional participants deemed necessary by the regional office.
+If applicant/licensee performance has degraded to Column 2 or higher of the Construction Action Matrix, then the end-of-cycle review should be chaired by the applicable Division Director or, if appropriate, the Region II Deputy Regional Administrator or his/her designee.
+Other routine participants should include representatives from the FSARG if applicable, the NRR program office, applicable regional inspectors, and any other additional participants deemed necessary by the regional office.
 The following representatives should also participate if there are pertinent performance issues that should be factored into the performance assessment: the regional Allegations Coordinator or the Agency Allegations Advisor, OI, and OE.